nhsconnect/ITK3-Messaging-Distribution/pages/overview/overview_release_notes.md

 - Extension-ITK-MessageHandling-2
   - For the element extension:LocalExtension, changed the cardinality to 0..1 (optional), and made the value[x] sub-element 1..1 (mandatory).
 - CareConnect-ITK-Header-Organization-1
-  - The name elemnent is not required, so the cardinality on the name element has been changed to 0..0.
+  - The name element is not required, so the cardinality on the name element has been changed to 0..0.

 This value set has changed: